MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/expand-teams-across-your-org/healthcare/teams-in-hc.md

 See [Get started with Secure Messaging policies for Healthcare organizations](messaging-policies-hc.md) for further details.

-Also related to secure messaging is the ability to have other tenants federated by Healthcare organizations, allowing richer inter-tenant communication. (see [Manage external access (federation) in Microsoft Teams](../../manage-external-access.md)).
+Also related to secure messaging is the ability to have other tenants federated by Healthcare organizations, allowing richer inter-tenant communication.
+(See [Manage external access (federation) in Microsoft Teams](../../manage-external-access.md)).

 ## Firstline Worker integration